DinoQuinten/salary-calculator-tool/README.md

 | |___ / ___ \| |__| |___| |_| | |___ / ___ \| || |_| |  _ <
  \____/_/   \_\_____\____|\___/|_____/_/   \_\_| \___/|_| \_\

+This tool calculates your salary based on your monthly pay, working days per week, and hours worked per day.
+⚠️ Warning: This calculator uses the actual number of working days in each month (based on your selected working days per week) to calculate salary proration and leave deductions.
+Results may differ from calculations that use a fixed divisor (such as 30 or 26 days).
+Always check your company’s payroll policy for the official method.

 Enter your monthly pay (in ₹): 29617
 Enter the number of working days per week (e.g., 5 or 6): 6